-Average balances of our earning assets increased by \$884.6 million or 6% in the first quarter of 2017 compared to the same period in 2016 primarily due to an increase in the average balances of our loans and leases.
-Average balances of our loans and leases portfolio increased by \$1.1 billion primarily due to higher average balances in our commercial and industrial, commercial mortgage, residential mortgage, and home equity portfolios.
-The average balance of our commercial and industrial portfolio increased by \$136.3 million primarily due to an increase in corporate demand for funding.
-The average balance of our commercial mortgage portfolio increased by \$192.3 million as a result of increased demand from new and existing customers as the real estate market in Hawaii continued to improve.
-The average balance of our residential mortgage portfolio increased by \$283.2 million primarily due to an increase in loan origination and refinance activity.
-The average balance of our home equity portfolio increased by \$263.9 million due in large part to the strong economy.
-In addition, we experienced steady line utilization during 2017.
-Partially offsetting the increase in the average balances of our loans and leases portfolio was a \$110.9 million decrease in the average balance of our total investment securities portfolio primarily due to the shift in the mix of our earning assets from investment securities to loans.
+Average balances of our earning assets increased by \$1.0 billion or 7% in the third quarter of 2017 and by \$911.4 million or 6% for the first nine months of 2017 compared to the same periods in 2016 primarily due to loan growth as the average balances of our loan and lease portfolio increased by \$1.0 billion for both the third quarter of 2017 and the first nine months of 2017 compared to the same periods in 2016.
+The average balance of our commercial and industrial portfolio increased by \$59.5 million in the third quarter of 2017 and by \$90.2 million for the first nine months of 2017 compared to the same periods in 2016 primarily due to an increase in corporate demand for funding.
+The average balance of our commercial mortgage portfolio increased by \$284.8 million in the third quarter of 2017 and by \$246.0 million for the first nine months of 2017 compared to the same periods in 2016 as a result of increased demand from new and existing customers as a result of a strong Hawaii economy.
+The average balance of our residential mortgage portfolio increased by \$250.4 million in the third quarter of 2017 and by \$267.1 million for the first nine months of 2017 compared to the same periods in 2016 primarily due to an increase in loan origination and slowdown in payoff activity.
+The average balance of our home equity portfolio increased by \$248.5 million in the third quarter of 2017 compared to the same periods in 2016 due in large part to the continued strong economy and increase in new loan originations.
+In addition, we experienced healthy line utilization during 2017.
+In addition to the increase in the average balances of our investment securities portfolio in the third quarter of 2017.
+Average balances of our investment securities portfolio in the third quarter of 2017.
+Average balances of our investment securities portfolio in the third quarter of 2017.
+Average balances of our investment securities portfolio in the third quarter of 2017.
+Average balances of our investment securities portfolio in the same periods in